McCormick reaper: Invention

 Many 19th century inventors claimed innovation in mechanical reapers.
-The various designs competed with each other, and were the subject of multiple lawsuits.
+The various designs competed with each other and were the subject of multiple lawsuits.
 McCormick's chief rival was Obed Hussey who patented a reaper in 1833, the Hussey Reaper.
 Made in Baltimore, Maryland, Hussey's design was a major improvement in reaping efficiency.
-The new reaper only required two horses working in a non-strenuous manner, a man to work the machine, and another man to drive.
+The reaper only required two horses working in a non-strenuous manner, a man to work the machine, and another man to drive.
 In addition, the Hussey Reaper left an even and clean surface after its use.

-Cyrus McCormick claimed that his reaper was actually invented in 1831, giving him the best claim to the general design of a working reaper.
+McCormick claimed that his reaper was actually invented in 1831, giving him the best claim to the general design of a working reaper.
 Over the next few decades the Hussey and McCormick reapers competed with each other in the marketplace, despite being quite similar.
-By the 1850s, the original patents of both Hussey and McCormick had expired and many other manufacturers put similar machines on the market.
+By the 1850s, the original patents of both Hussey and McCormick had expired, and many other manufacturers put similar machines on the market.

 In 1861, the United States Patent and Trademark Office issued a ruling on the invention of the polarizing reaper design.
-It was determined that the profits made from reapers were in large part due to Obed Hussey.
-It was ruled that the heirs of Obed Hussey would be monetarily compensated for his hard work and innovation by those who had made money from the reaper.
+It was determined that the profits made from reapers were in large part due to Hussey.
+It was ruled that the heirs of Hussey would be monetarily compensated for his work and innovation by those who had made money from the reaper.
 It was also ruled that McCormick's reaper patent would be renewed for another seven years.

 Competitive reapers

 Although the McCormick reaper was a revolutionary innovation for the harvesting of crops, it did not experience mainstream success and acceptance until at least 20 years after it was patented.
-This was because the McCormick reaper lacked a quality unique to Obed Hussey's reaper.
-Hussey's reaper used a sawlike cutter bar that cut stalks far more effectively than McCormick's.
-Only once Cyrus McCormick was able to acquire the rights to Hussey's cutter-bar mechanism (around 1850) did a truly revolutionary machine emerge.
+This was because the McCormick reaper lacked a quality unique to Hussey's reaper, which used a sawlike cutter bar that cut stalks far more effectively than McCormick's.
+Only once McCormick was able to acquire the rights to Hussey's cutter-bar mechanism (around 1850) did a truly revolutionary machine emerge.
 Other factors in the gradual uptake of mechanized reaping included natural cultural conservatism among farmers (proven tradition versus new and unknown machinery); the poor state of many new farm fields, which were often littered with rocks, stumps, and areas of uneven soil, making the lifespan and operability of a reaping machine questionable; and some amount of fearful Luddism among farmers that the machine would take away jobs, most especially among hired manual labourers.

-Another strong competitor in the industry was the Manny Reaper by John Henry Manny and the companies that succeeded him.
-Even though McCormick has sometimes been simplistically credited as the [sole] "inventor" of the mechanical reaper, a more accurate statement is that he independently reinvented aspects of it, created a crucial original integration of enough aspects to make a successful whole, and benefited from the influence of more than two decades of work by his father, as well as the aid of Jo Anderson, a slave held by his family.
+Another strong competitor in the industry was the Manny reaper by John Henry Manny and the companies that succeeded him.
+Even though McCormick has sometimes been simplistically credited as the [sole] "inventor" of the mechanical reaper, a more accurate statement is that he independently reinvented aspects of it, created a crucial original integration of enough aspects to make a successful whole, and benefited from the influence of more than two decades of work by his father, as well as the aid of Jo Anderson.